-Provides basic safety information.
+• Provides basic safety information.

-- Describes the features of your boat.

 - Describes the equipment on your boat.

 - Describes the fundamentals of boat use.

 - Contains service and maintenance information.

 You must learn to operate this boat as well as read, understand, and use this manual.

 This manual does not give you a course in boating safety or how to navigate, anchor, or dock your boat.